adedomin/csc341-project/gym.md

 brand       VARCHAR(30)  n/a        brand name of the gear.

-equip_type  CHAR(1)      n/a        A char that determines if the
+equip_type  ETYPE        n/a        A char that determines if the
                                     equipment is a machine of if it is A free weight or a weightlifting
                                     component